-Purpose: Students consider the process of
+Purpose:Students consider the process of

-listening.
+listening.Practicalities:Students work as a class.Preparation:Write the questions on a board or

-- As a class, brainstorm the questions. - Write students' ideas on the board.
+show Slide 7.2 A.

 - 1. Is listening the same as hearing? - 2.
 What does someone do when they are listening?